Potsdam [New York] Courier Freeman, March 9, 1864

 Union and Confederate Army and Naval operations in the vicinity of the Neuse River

-Below are excerpts from U.S. Army soldiers' letters, or Army correspondence, that appeared in the Potsdam [New York] Courier Freeman on March 9, 1864.
+The following excerpts are from U.S. Army soldiers' letters and Federal Army correspondence that appeared in the Potsdam [New York] Courier Freeman on March 9, 1864.
 The excerpts are regarding Union and Confederate Army and Naval operations in the vicinity of the Neuse River, near New Bern, North Carolina.

 The Fort Anderson mentioned in this newspaper, garrisoned by the 92nd New York Infantry Regiment, Lieutenant Colonel Hiram Anderson, Jr.*, commanding, was an earthwork on the north bank of the Neuse River directly opposite New Bern.
-It was flanked on both sides by swamps and was approachable only in front along a narrow causeway.
-(This Fort Anderson is often mistaken for the Fort Anderson, which protected Wilmington, located adjacent the Cape Fear River and just North of Fort Fisher.
-See North Carolina: American Civil War Battles and Battlefields)
+Named in honor of its commander, Fort Anderson, located in Craven County, was flanked on both sides by swamps and was approachable only in front along a narrow causeway.
+Fort Anderson is often and easily mistaken for Fort Anderson to its south in Brunswick County, located adjacent the Cape Fear River and just north of Fort Fisher.
+To differentiate between the two, modern-day historians generally refer to the forts as either Union or Confederate.
+Lt.
+Col Anderson, Jr., the fort's namesake, would become the regiment's only officer killed in action.
+See also North Carolina American Civil War Battles and Battlefields.

 Operations at Fort Anderson, Neuse River